twesrene/MyUIUXProject/README.md

 Hello this is an app that i made in year 2025-2026 during high school It is a Pinterest-inspired app to find & save perfect gifts.

+Reasons why i made this app:
+I made this app because i keep noticing that alot of people often get overwhelmed on what gift to give to friends ,family or even their lover .
+This made me inspired to make an app that is centered around gift giving.

 Demo Video of my app
 (https://youtu.be/d5_LVYkVuSc)